aakash140799/Algorithms/StableMatching/3. Stable Roommate Problem/README.md

 **Space Complexity: O(n ^ 2)**

+**NOTE:** stable roommate problem solution is quite lengthy to write by hand.
+It is already avaliable in python's matching library.

 **Refer:**

 to know more, please go through the original paper : *An efficient algorithm for solving stable roommate problem*.